 Best Bra Match: Bra styles with more flexibility in the center such as plunge and demi-cup are a good match for side set breasts.
 Push-up bras will also provide lift and enhance cleavage.

 Tear drop breast shapes are similar to round, but less full at the top.
-This is a breast shape that falls into what we refer to as “bottom happy” breast shapes, where the volume is concentrated lower.
+This breast shape is one that falls into what we refer to as “bottom happy” breast shapes, where the volume is concentrated lower.
 If you’ve lost weight, you probably noticed that your breasts are more bottom happy, which also includes slender, relaxed, and bell shapes.
 It’s really common and just means it’s time to go bra shopping!

 Best Bra Match: Padded and push-up bras are great for lifting your breasts and evening out the shape for a smooth silhouette.
 Balconettes are another good one to have in your wardrobe, especially if you don’t prefer pads or too much lift.
 The underwire and minimal cup still give the right amount of support.